 “God is greater,” we all said together, and lifted our hands in prayer.

 What warmth this realization has given me!
 What comfort, just as resentment was wrapping its cold fingers around my fragile hopes.
-What newfound energies and joy!
+What newfound energy and joy!
 Had my Lord given me a sign of my future love to come?
 All praise be to Him, has He answered my prayers at last?
 I prayed for this everyday, several times a day, for more years than I would like to remember.
-Had He listened to even my unspoken aches formed wordless by pain?
+Had He even listened to my unspoken aches formed wordless by pain?
 I bowed and thanked Him with a fluttering heart.

 “God listens to those who praise him,” came the cry, after I and the rest of the congregation rose.

 My mind was distracted; this I knew.
 I tried steering it back to my prayer but it clung to this new discovery as a drowning man clings to land.
 So supreme had reason reigned over me, that it was too blinded by its might to see that my rebellious heart had this secret hidden behind its red curtains all along, disguised as a dream.
 So cruel and unrelenting was my reason, that if it had discovered this love at any time save for prayer, it would have crushed it with the merciless grip of cynicism until love’s rosy countenance paled to whiteness.